-The Mason School of Business welcomes new faculty members to its ranks at the start of the Fall 2013 semester.
+The Raymond A. Mason School of Business welcomes new faculty members to its ranks at the start of the Fall 2013 semester.

 David Long is an assistant professor in the area of organizational behavior.
 His research interests are on employee impression management strategies, and workplace motivation.
 David received his Ph.D. in organizational behavior from the University of Florida.
 He holds a BS in business administration from Presbyterian College, and an MBA from the University of Florida.